npellow/csharpintermediatepractice/README.md

-# csharpintermediatepractice
+# c sharp intermediat epractice
-exercise and demo files from c# intermediate udemy course
+This repository includes practice files from a C# Intermediate course taught by Mosh on Udemy